CIAMOD/motives/README.md

 - [García-Prada, Heinloth and Schmitt '14] Oscar García-Prada, Jochen Heinloth, and Alexander Schmitt.
 On the motives of moduli of chains and Higgs bundles. _Journal of the European Mathematical Society_, 16:2617–2668, 2014.
 - [Heinloth '07 ] Franziska Heinloth.
 A note on functional equations for zeta functions with values in Chow motives. _Ann.
 Inst.
 Fourier (Grenoble)_, 57(6):1927–1945, 2007.
 - [Sánchez '14] Jonathan S´anchez.
 Motives of moduli spaces of pairs and applications. _PhD thesis, Universidad Complutense de Madrid_, Madrid, 2014.
-- [Sanchez, Alfaya, Pizarroso '24] Daniel Sanchez, David Alfaya and Jaime Pizarroso.
-Motives meet SymPy: studying λ-ring expressions in Python. _in preparation_, 2024.
+- [Sanchez, Alfaya and Pizarroso '24] Daniel Sanchez, David Alfaya and Jaime Pizarroso.
+Motives meet SymPy: studying λ-ring expressions in Python. _arXiv:2501.00563_, 2025.
 - [Mozgovoy '12] Sergey Mozgovoy.
 Solutions of the motivic ADHM recursion formula. _Int.
 Math.
 Res.
 Not.
 IMRN_, 2012(18):4218–
 4244, 2012.